hotwax/oms-documentation/netsuite/Flows/transfer-order/warehousetostore.md

 Now, let’s look at how warehouse to store transfer orders are processed:

-Warehouse managers create transfer orders in NetSuite, and then the corresponding item fulfillment records are generated.
+Warehouse managers create transfer orders in NetSuite.
+On fulfilling transfer order items in Netsuite, corresponding item fulfillment records are generated and transfer orders are automatically assigned a `Pending Receipt` status in NetSuite.

 Each transfer order can result in either a single item fulfillment record or multiple records, depending on the scenario:

 * **Single item fulfillment record:** This happens when all products in a transfer order are fulfilled simultaneously, resulting in the creation of a single shipment and, consequently, a single item fulfillment record.
 * **Multiple item fulfillment records:** This happens when products in a transfer order are fulfilled separately, leading to the creation of multiple shipments due to some products being shipped later and, consequently, multiple item fulfillment records.
 * **Multiple item fulfillment records for a single product:** This happens when a transfer order is created for a single product, but its quantity is shipped in multiple shipments and, consequently, multiple item fulfillment records.

-Whenever an item fulfillment record is marked as `Shipped` in NetSuite, it means that the corresponding items have been dispatched from the warehouse and are in transit to the store.
-HotWax Commerce synchronizes any new item fulfillment record that is marked `Shipped` in NetSuite so that in-store inventory can be received against them.
+Whenever an item is fulfilled and the item fulfillment record is marked as `Shipped` in NetSuite, the inventory count for corresponding items is reduced in NetSuite.
+This also signifies that the items have been dispatched from the warehouse and are in transit to the store.

+Inbound shipments are automatically created in HotWax Commerce so that the store can receive the transferred inventory.
+HotWax Commerce provides a dedicated Inventory Receiving App for store associates to receive in inventory stores.
+When the store associates verifies the inbound shipments and receives them, inventory counts for the corresponding items are automatically increased in HotWax Commerce.

+Upon successful receipt of inventory, HotWax Commerce synchronizes item receipts with NetSuite.
+This ensures that the inventory count at store is accurately increased in NetSuite and the status of transfer orders status is updated from `Pending Receipt` to `Received`.

+As mentioned earlier, in NetSuite, the inventory count for transfer order items shipped from the warehouse is reduced.
+It’s crucial to note that in HotWax Commerce, this reduction takes place during its daily inventory sync from NetSuite.

 ## Workflow